-1. Insolvency
+1. Insolvency and judicial management

-- a) Explain the meaning of and procedure involved in voluntary liquidation.
-[2] - b) Explain the meaning of and procedure involved in compulsory liquidation.
-[2] - c) Explain judicial management as an alternative to winding up.
+- a) Explain the meaning of, the grounds for, and the procedure involved in voluntary liquidation.
+[2] - b) Explain the meaning of, the grounds for, and the procedure involved in compulsory liquidation.[2] - c) Explain judicial management as an alternative to winding up.
 [2]